inspectordanno/inspectordanno.github.io/_projects/east_boston_amazon.md

     url:     https://web.northeastern.edu/visualizingeastie/would-amazon-hq2-drive-rents-even-higher/
   # - title:   Github
   #   url:     https://github.com/inspectordanno/east_boston_amazon
-featured:    true
+featured:    false
 ---
 The work was inspired by my other East Boston project investigating rent affordability.
 Our professor wanted us to hypothesize how a hypothetical Amazon move to East Boston might affect the data we visualized.
 My group members and I decided to project out rent prices that would correspond to a variety of different increases.
-We also researched how Seattle's South Lake Union neighborhood changed after Amazon moved in, and made some guesses about how East Boston population and density could be affected.
+We also researched how Seattle's South Lake Union neighborhood changed after Amazon moved in, and made some guesses about how East Boston population and density could be affected. -->